pmonks/spinner/README.md

 # spinner

-A simple text spinner for command line Clojure apps.
+A simple indeterminate progress indicator (aka "spinner") for command line Clojure apps.

 What is it useful for?

-To give the user of a command line app a simple indeterminate progress indicator for long running operations.
+To give the user of a command line app a simple indeterminate progress indicator during long running processes.

 Here it is in action (from the unit tests):
 <p align="center">
   <img alt="Spinner example screenshot" src="https://raw.githubusercontent.com/pmonks/spinner/main/spinner-demo.gif"/>
 </p>

-Note that using Unicode characters in spinners may be unreliable, depending on your OS, terminal, font, encoding, phase of the moon, etc.
+Note that using Unicode characters in progress indicators may be unreliable, depending on your OS, terminal, font, encoding, phase of the moon, etc.

 ## Installation